Looking Glass Studios: LookingGlass Technologies (1992-1996)

-Terra Nova: Strike Force Centuri (1996) was a large multimedia production by the studio.
+Terra Nova: Strike Force Centauri (1996) was a large multimedia production by the studio.
 The full-motion cutscenes were shot inside of the Looking Glass offices on a greenscreen, with staff members doubling as actors and producers of the film.
 The game featured other technological achievements like procedural animation, but the massive production took its toll on Looking Glass, not recouping its production costs.

 Looking Glass Studios (1997-2000)

 Due in part to the failure of Terra Nova and British Open Championship Golf (1997), Neurath sought outside investment to keep the company afloat.
 Intermetrics, a Massachusetts-based software company, acquired LookingGlass in 1997.
 The official name of the company was changed to Intermetrics Entertainment Software, LLC, operating under the trade name of Looking Glass Studios.

 The Intermetrics buyout preceded a number of departures at the studio.
 Co-founder Ned Lerner left to form Multitude with Looking Glass programmer Art Min.
 Most famously, designer Ken Levine, artist Rob Fermier, and programmer Jonathan Chey who had worked together on a Star Trek: Voyager game canceled in production formed Irrational Games.
-Irrational formed a studio initially based in the Looking Glass offices, where they co-developed System Shock 2 (1999) and the canceled Deep Cover before becoming fully independent.
+Irrational formed a studio initially based in the Looking Glass offices, where it co-developed System Shock 2 (1999) and the canceled Deep Cover before becoming fully independent.

 During the production of Thief: The Dark Project (1998), Looking Glass hired Warren Spector away from Origin Systems to staff a development arm of the company in Austin, Texas first opened in 1995.
 Though Spector left soon afterwards to join Ion Storm, the Texas office remained open to create console games for various publishers.
 They created a port of Command & Conquer for the Nintendo 64, Destruction Derby 64 (1999), along with canceled projects Tamiya Racing and Mini Racers.

-The lack of success for Looking Glass' projects continued to exert pressure on the studio, in addition to their difficulties finding publishers.
+The lack of success for Looking Glass' projects continued to exert pressure on the studio, in addition to its difficulties finding publishers.
 Eidos Interactive published Flight Unlimited II (1997) and both Thief games, Electronic Arts published System Shock 2 and Flight Unlimited III (1999).
-In 1999, Intermetrics divested their ownership of Looking Glass, leaving them without any financial support.
+In 1999, Intermetrics divested its ownership of Looking Glass, leaving it without any financial support.
 The following year, several publishing deals with Eidos, Sony, and Microsoft fell apart.

 On May 24, 2000, Neurath called a meeting attended by all employees.
 He announced that the studio was closing down and the staff left the building that day, with public announcements following.
 Irrational Games continued work on Deep Cover until its subsequent cancellation; many former Looking Glass staff like Terri Brosius joined them.
 Development on Thief III was handed to a team led by Thief II project lead Steve Pearsall until it was canceled.
 A Flight Unlimited spin-off, Flight Combat, which was an estimated three months from completion, was handed to Mad Doc Software to be completed as Jane's Attack Squadron (2002) as the final game with credits by Looking Glass Studios.